 Variables are a way to store static values that you can map to other fields in your Zaps.
-You can identify variables in Zaps, as they appear with the globe icon and are blue.
 This allows you to reuse the same value anywhere you need it.
 When you update or delete a variable, Zaps will automatically update its value everywhere it is mapped.

 You have a large number of sales-related Zaps where you need to insert your company website in fields.
 Instead of manually typing it in each time, you can create and use a variable.